ElinaFF/PICO/installation.md

 it's all good.
 ![](imgs/cmdOk.png)

-Otherwise, you have to double-click again on the python.exe file you downloaded at the beginning and click repair.
+Otherwise, you have to double-click again on the python.exe file you downloaded at the beginning and click Repair.
 Then click on Next.
 Then you can click on add to path and install.
 ![](imgs/addToPathAfterRepair.png)